Desert Trekkin' with Dunes & Desert

 Culture shock alert.

 After I stepped out of my feelings, time had passed and we were arriving to a locals home for a much needed break.
-We parked our camels outside as if they were cars and were greeted by Hicham, a middle aged Moroccan man with a smile that could instantly warmed my heart.
+We parked our camels outside as if they were cars and were greeted by Hicham, a middle aged Moroccan man with a smile that instantly warmed my heart.
 As I washed my hands at the basin just beyond the gate, I couldn't get over the fact that this felt so real.
 There wasn't a time during the tour that felt like a touristy tour where the guides speak like robots.
 We interacted with everyone in a way that can't be rehearsed.

 What I thought would be just some water and simple snacks, was actually Moroccan mint tea and crepes.
 Heavenly.
 We enjoyed afternoon tea at Hicham's house surrounded by nothing but the vastness of the desert.
 Between moments of steeping tea, he taught us the arabic words for each ingredient as he added it to the kettle.
 Making this tea truly is an art form of slow pours and patience (which Moroccan's have mastered).